ferkungamaboobo/firmidable-wordpress/README.md

 ## Upgrade Notice

 ### .05
-This update fixes issues with sites using a traditional blog setuo.
+This update fixes issues with sites using a traditional blog setup.
 If the site uses a blog,this is a necessary upgrade.